 - Age: primarily children < 5 years (most common cause of acquired coronary artery disease in children)

 - Peak incidence: occurs mostly in late winter and spring

 - Highest rate in children of Asian and Pacific-Islander descent

 Epidemiological data refers to the US, unless otherwise specified.

 - The exact cause of Kawasaki disease remains uncertain.

-- Clinical diagnosis requires fever for at least 5 days and:
+Clinical diagnosis requires fever for at least 5 days and one of the following:

-- < 4 specific symptoms if the coronary arteries are involved
+- < 4 specific symptoms and involvement of the coronary arteries

 - Polymorphous rash, originating on the trunk